siobhanlgorman/favoureats/README.md

 ![](documentation/screenshots/recipe_snap.png)
 *Sample recipe*

 * A back to top arrow on bottom right which remains on screen once user has started scrolling to impove UX by making it easy for the user to return to the top of the page to search or navigate to a different page:

 ![](documentation/screenshots/scroll.png)
 *Back to top arrow*

   * A call to action 'Add a Recipe' button which will direct logged in users to my recipes page and non-logged in users to the sign in page.
-This allows users to intuitive navigate their journey on the website:
+This allows users to intuitively navigate their journey on the website:

 ![](documentation/screenshots/add_btn.png)
 *Add a Recipe Button*